conda/conda/docs/source/building/meta-yaml.rst

 ~~~~~~~~~~~~~~~~

 Some software is most easily built by aggregating several pieces.
 For this,
-conda-build 3.0 has added support for specifying aribtrarily many sources.
+conda-build 3.0 has added support for specifying arbitrarily many sources.
 The
 syntax for this is a list of source dictionaries.
 Each member of this list
 follows the same rules as the single source for earlier conda-build versions
 (listed above).
 All features for each member are supported.